analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.txt

 	- Connect GND to VSS (GND) on the design
 	- (Optional) Connect 3V3 to VDD, otherwise supply power from the MAX32664's board

-6. Open a command prompt and cd into this directory
+6. Open a command prompt and "cd" into this directory

 7. Run the command below to flash an msbl file.
 Run flash.exe -h for help with the host program.